Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 ---

-===

 #### (Start of Ethel's Hero Quest) {{footnote: After completing this quest, Ethel could join the group, fighting as the 7th character.}}

 One morning.
-Seated by the dining table, Lanz, at the short edge of the rectangular table, took the lead, "OK.
+Seated by the rectangular dining table, Lanz, seated at the short edge, took the lead, "OK.
 So what now?"

 Taion, to his left, analyzed the situation: "I believe the southward route is currently blocked by rockfall.
 I would estimate that clearing it will take some time..."

-Noah, to Lanz's right, agreed: "I guess we'll just have to wait till it's done..."
+Noah, seated directly in front of Taion, agreed: "I guess we'll just have to wait till it's done..."

 Mio, sitting next to Taion: "Uh, guys.
 Can I say something?"